 The MSc in Dementia can be studied full-time or part-time.
-A range of optional modules allows a student to tailor their learning to their own setting and role, and includes an optional clinical placement module.
+A range of optional modules allows a student to tailor their learning to their own setting and role and includes an optional clinical placement module.
 Optional independent study modules give maximal skill-development opportunities, allowing a student to undertake an in-depth literature review, a supervised audit, service evaluation or quality improvement project, or to develop a business case or implementation plan.
-At all times the emphasis is on critical appraisal of research evidence, and knowledge of current policy and societal influences, and how these translate into best possible care for the person with dementia in real world settings.
+At all times the emphasis is on critical appraisal of research evidence, and knowledge of current policy and societal influences, and how these translate into best possible care for the person with dementia in real-world settings.

 The full-time MSc (Dementia) runs over one calendar year (12 months) from the date of first registration for the programme.
-Students take taught modules to the value of 60 credits incorporating approximately 300 hours of structured contact time provided face-to-face, via webinars or online (3-8 in-class days days per month during term).
+Students take taught modules to the value of 60 credits incorporating approximately 300 hours of structured contact time provided face-to-face, via webinars or online (3-8 in-class days per month during the term).
 Most classes are held in two-day blocks (weekdays).
 Students also undertake a research dissertation (30 credits) which is submitted at the end of the calendar year.

 Students take CORE MODULES to the value of 35 credits as follows: